Invariant character varieties of hyperbolic knots with symmetries: Character varieties

 \begin{notation} We will denote by $X(G)$ the Zariski closed set which is the union of of the irreducible components of ${\mathbf X}(G)$ that are not contained in the subvariety of abelian characters.
 If $G$ is the fundamental group of a manifold or orbifold $M$ we will write for short $X(M)$ instead of $X(G)$.
 Similarly if $G$ is the fundamental group of the exterior of a link $L$ we shall write $X(L)$ instead of $X(G)$.
 Notice that if $G$ is the fundamental group of a finite volume hyperbolic manifold then $X(G)$ is non empty for it contains the character of the hyperbolic holonomy. \end{notation}

 Assume now that $f$ is in $Aut(G)$.
 The automorphism $f$ induces an action on both ${\mathbf X}(G)$ and $X(G)$ defined by $\chi\mapsto \chi\circ f$.
 This action only depends on the class of $f$ in $Out(G)$ since traces are invariant by conjugacy.
-Moreover, the action on the character varieties is realised by an algebraic morphism defined over ${\mathbb Z}$.
+According to Remark~\ref{remark:inducedmap} applied to $G=H$ and $\phi=f$, we see that this action on the character varieties is realised by an algebraic morphism defined over ${\mathbb Z}$.
 It follows readily that the set of fixed points of the action is Zariski closed and itself defined over ${\mathbb Z}$.
 As a consequence, the defining relations of the variety of characters that are fixed by the action considered over a field of characteristic $p$, an odd prime number, are just the reduction $\mod p$ of the given equations with integral coefficients.